kiva/fsp-sdk/portal/docs/overview/draftloans.md

 * `internal_loan_id`: this is the ID for each individual borrower's loan (for example, a member of the group might be taking out their third loan with the organization, and that loan might have a unique ID.
 Enter that ID here)
 * `not_pictured`: use this field in case any borrower is listed in Step 1: Description does not appear in the photo

+At least one `entreps` object must be included in the JSON document when posting a group loan.

 ### not_pictured field

 The `not_pictured` field is a list of true or false values that correspond to the order of the borrowers listed